Fillability of small Seifert fibered spaces: Obstructing positive factorizations

+Taking the properties (\ref{p1}) and (\ref{p5}), we see that for each $\nu^\text{out}\cup\nu_3$ the twists in $\overline\Psi_1\cup\overline\Psi_2$ whose lifts encircle that hole, regarded as subsets of holes they encircle, form a partition of $\pi$-holes.
+Furthermore, according to the property (\ref{p2}) there is a bound on the number of parts -- that is, twists -- such a partition can consist of.
+Finally, the property (\ref{p3}) specifies how the partitions associated to different $\nu_3$-holes interact.

-So, since we need to enclose each $\lambda^{out}\cup\lambda^3$ with all of $\rho$-holes once (\ref{p1}) and by the bounded number of twists (\ref{p2}), we look (in every factorization $\overline\Psi$) for partitions of $\rho$-holes by the $\overline\Psi^*$-twists, which have appropriate number of parts.
-If two sets of $\overline\Psi^*$-twists define set-wise the same partition, we say they are parallel as the twists of the two sets need to be parallel (or equal), the equal twists are referred to as shared.
+\begin{definition} Let a {\em $\overline\Psi$-partition} be a set of twists from $\overline\Psi_1\cup\overline\Psi_2$ which -- as a subsets of holes they encircle -- partition $\pi$-holes.
+If two sets of twists from $\overline\Psi_1\cup\overline\Psi_2$ define set-wise the same partition, then, since the twists of the two sets need to be parallel or equal, we say that the two $\overline\Psi$-partitions are {\em parallel}.
+The equal twists of different partitions are refered to as {\em shared}.

+As noticed above, in a positive factorization every $\nu_3$-hole $\chi$ defines a $\overline\Psi$-partition; we will call it a {\em $\overline\Psi$-partition associated to $\chi$}. \end{definition}